Exclusive interview: "Franchising helps to minimise the risks and pitfalls"

 I think winning the BFA Franchisor of the Year Gold award in 2010 stands out as the main highlight.
 It was such an honour for our successful business model to be rewarded by our industry figurehead.
 Indeed, we have now won this award in every available colour Bronze this year, Silver twice and Gold.

-Additionally, for three years in a row, TaxAssist has been awarded ‘5 star Franchisee satisfaction’, as part of the Franchise Benchmark surveys and Awards run by Smith & Henderson, who wanted to recognise excellence and encourage greater transparency in UK Franchising.
+Additionally, for seven years in a row, TaxAssist has been awarded ‘5 star Franchisee satisfaction’, as part of the Franchise Benchmark surveys and Awards run by Smith & Henderson, who wanted to recognise excellence and encourage greater transparency in UK Franchising.
 TaxAssist Accountants were amongst the first franchisors to be recognised with this accolade and is an award only given to the best franchisors.

 Another highlight would be two particular franchisee success stories that come to mind are the first franchisee to hit £100,000 sales in one month, and the first £1million resale.